EIN (Employer Identification Number)

 There you only inform, information is power.

-If you want more details, you can consult the “Double taxation agreement signed by Spain with the US” which came into force on February 22, 1990. 📄
+If you want more details, you can consult the Double taxation agreement signed by Spain and the United States. (in force since 22 February 1990).

 Also applies to some foreign entities, such as American Single Member Disregarded LLCs, which operate in Spain and pay taxes in an equivalent manner. 🌐